catalyzeio/paas-cli-reference/combined_docs.md

 ## Deploy Keys Add

 ```
-Usage: catalyze deploy-keys add NAME KEY_PATH SERVICE_NAME [-p]
+Usage: catalyze deploy-keys add NAME KEY_PATH SERVICE_NAME

 Add a new deploy key

 Arguments:
   NAME=""           The name for the new key, for your own purposes
-  PUBLIC_KEY_PATH=""   Relative path to the public key file
+  KEY_PATH=""       Relative path to the SSH key file
   SERVICE_NAME=""   The name of the code service to add this deploy key to

-Options:
-  -p, --private=false   Whether or not this is a private key
 ```

-`deploy-keys add` allows you to upload an SSH public key or SSH private key in OpenSSH format.
+`deploy-keys add` allows you to upload an SSH public key in OpenSSH format.
 These keys are used for pushing code to your code services but are not required.
-You may use personal SSH keys with the [keys](#keys) command instead.
-Deploy keys are useful for Continuous Integration or Continuous Deployment scenarios and are intended to be shared among an organization.
+You should be using personal SSH keys with the [keys](#keys) command unless you are pushing code from Continuous Integration or Continuous Deployment scenarios.
+Deploy keys and are intended to be shared among an organization.
 Here are some sample commands

 ```
 catalyze deploy-keys add app01_public ~/.ssh/app01_rsa.pub app01
-catalyze deploy-keys add app01_private ~/.ssh/app01_rsa app01 -p
 ```

 ## Deploy Keys List